Paul Goldschmidt Player Props: Cardinals vs. Tigers

 Paul Goldschmidt At The Plate

-- Goldschmidt has an OPS of .923, fueled by an OBP of .403 to go with a slugging percentage of .520.
-All three of those stats rank first among St. Louis hitters this season.
+- Goldschmidt has an OPS of .900, fueled by an OBP of .396 to go with a slugging percentage of .504.
+All three of those stats are best among St. Louis hitters this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.